pratham31012002/Smart_Surfing/README.md

 - Geolocation of a country
 - Ingredients of food

+## Buisness Model
+### MODEL 1:
+We can make it freemium extension in which a user can make only certain number of request after limit exceed they have to pay for subscription

+### MODEL 2:
+We can make it a free extension in which a user can make any number of request.
+With their search information data we can show them personalized ad and generate revenue.

 ## Requirements
 The source code of this project is written in **`HTML/CSS/JS`**.
 So, you do not require anything extra to run this project.